Immaculate Reception: Game synopsis

-After an interception thrown by Terry Bradshaw in Oakland territory – the Steelers' only turnover of the game – Stabler turned the ball back over to Pittsburgh, when he fumbled the ball inside the Oakland 25-yard line.
+After an interception thrown by Bradshaw in Oakland territory – the Steelers' only turnover of the game – Stabler turned the ball back over to Pittsburgh, when he fumbled the ball inside the Oakland 25-yard line.
 This led to another field goal by Gerela to extend the Steelers' lead to 6–0.
 Stabler, however, successfully led Oakland down the field, when he capped a fourth-quarter drive with a 30-yard touchdown run.
-The ensuing extra point by George Blanda gave Oakland a 7–6 lead with 1:17 left, setting up the dramatic ending to the game.
+The ensuing extra point by placekicker George Blanda gave Oakland a 7–6 lead with 1:17 left, setting up the dramatic ending to the game.

 Events of the play

-Trailing the Oakland Raiders 7–6, the Pittsburgh Steelers faced fourth-and-10 on their own 40-yard line with 22 seconds remaining in the game and no time-outs.
+Trailing Oakland 7–6, the Steelers faced fourth-and-10 on their own 40-yard line with 22 seconds remaining in the game and no timeouts.
 Head coach Chuck Noll called a pass play, 66 Circle Option, intended for receiver Barry Pearson, a rookie who was playing in his first NFL game.

-Steelers quarterback Terry Bradshaw (1 in diagram) dropped back and, under great pressure from Raiders linemen Tony Cline and Horace Jones, scrambled to his right and threw the ball from his 29-yard line to the Raiders' 34-yard line, toward halfback John "Frenchy" Fuqua.
-Raiders safety Jack Tatum collided with Fuqua just as the ball arrived (2).
+Bradshaw (1 in diagram) dropped back and, under great pressure from Raiders linemen Tony Cline and Horace Jones, scrambled to his right and threw the ball from his 29-yard line to the Raiders' 34-yard line, toward Fuqua.
+Raiders safety Tatum collided with Fuqua just as the ball arrived (2).
 Tatum's hit knocked Fuqua to the ground and sent the ball sailing backward several yards, end over end.

 Steelers fullback Franco Harris, after initially blocking on the play, had run downfield in case Bradshaw needed another eligible receiver.
-After Bradshaw threw the pass towards Fuqua, Harris recounted the advice of his college football coach Joe Paterno, who always told his players "Go to the ball."
+After Bradshaw threw the pass towards Fuqua, Harris recounted the advice of his college football coach Joe Paterno, who always told his players, "Go to the ball."
 Harris, in the vicinity of the deflected pass, scooped up the sailing ball at the Oakland 44-yard line, just before it hit the ground (3).
 Harris ran past Raiders linebacker Gerald Irons, while linebacker Phil Villapiano, who had been covering Harris, was blocked by Steelers tight end John McMakin (4).
-Harris used a stiff arm to ward off Raiders defensive back Jimmy Warren (5), and went in for a touchdown.
-The touchdown gave the Steelers a 13–7 lead when Roy Gerela added the ensuing extra point.
+Harris used a stiff arm to ward off Raiders defensive back Jimmy Warren (5) and went in for a touchdown.
+The touchdown gave the Steelers a 13–7 lead when Gerela added the ensuing extra point.